obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

   not requiring drivers to run, by leveraging existing code base (post-alpha goal - it can also include refactoring of existing code base).
 Further, CCI approach will cover required interfaces to identify available cpu and memory resource so that correct scheduling can be performed.

+### Alternatives for API Handling
+There different alternative methodologies how to enabled further configuration capbilities for the user in kubernetes, each with some pro and cons.

+One option here could be to suggest a change or extension of the pod spec interface to define cpu and memory resources.
+This option has the drawback that it will need to touch the pod specification mechanisms and the change might have impact to different groups using kubernetes.
+In this KEP we would like to follow less distruptive approaches.

+An alternative which does not requeire pod spec changes is to define a resource allocation configuration for Kubernetes Pods through policy mechanism as annotation.
+The CCI Driver will process the policy for each pod/container.
+The policy mechanism can't offer the same level of granularity as the attributed-based configuration methodlogy.

+Example with 4 containers in the pod:

+annotation:
+*  cci.resources.alpha.kubernetes.io/pod: cci-default
+*  cci.resources.alpha.kubernetes.io/container.container1: cci-exclusive
+*  cci.resources.alpha.kubernetes.io/container.container2: cci-shared
+*  cci.resources.alpha.kubernetes.io/container.container3: other-policy

+       container1:
+         resources:
+           requests:
+             cpu: <>
+             memory: <>
+           limits:
+             cpu: <>
+             memory: <>

+       container2:
+         resources:
+           requests:
+             cpu: <>
+             memory: <>
+           limits:
+             cpu: <>
+             memory: <>

+Pros:
+  * Policy per container/pod available as a user choice
+  * New policies can be provided to users through CCI Drivers without kubelet impact
+  * Resource quotas still supported
+Cons:
+  * User is required to understand the policies

+annotation:
+*  cci.resources.alpha.kubernetes.io/pod: cci-default
+*  cci.resources.alpha.kubernetes.io/container.container1: sibling-cores-required
+*  cci.resources.alpha.kubernetes.io/container.container2: no-sibling-cores
+*  cci.resources.alpha.kubernetes.io/container.container3: other-attributes

+       container1:
+         resources:
+           requests:
+             cpu: <>
+             memory: <>
+           limits:
+             cpu: <>
+             memory: <>

+       container2:
+         resources:
+           requests:
+             cpu: <>
+             memory: <>
+           limits:
+             cpu: <>
+             memory: <>

+Pros:
+  * Does not require scheduler extension
+  * Easy to process in CCI driver
+  * No API extension required
+  * Resource quotas still supported
+  * More precision vs. policy only approach

+Cons:
+  * Better suited for specialized use-cases
+  * No attribute awareness in the scheduler (could be addressed through DRA driver-subject of post alpha)
+  * Attributes are CCI driver specific (consider standartization within sig-node)

 ## Infrastructure Needed

 We may choose to add in a repo that allows donations of drivers specific to particular